 This broccoli cauliflower casserole, complete with cheesy broccoli, is the perfect hearty side dish.
 No protein needed (but totally Ok to add pre-cooked) this is nearly a full on main dish.

 Ready to make some broccoli and cauliflower casserole?
 This deep dish way to eat your veggies and love them, is quickly made with only frozen broccoli and frozen cauliflower.
 A perfect side dish for chicken and fantastic for holiday meals like Thanksgiving and Christmas, its a catch all dish that may actually get your kids to eat!
+You can even serve it right next to my original broccoli cheese casserole with ritz crackers for another side dish ready to fill up your family.

 Cheesy Broccoli Cauliflower Rice Casserole